Andrek01/alexarc4shng/README.md

 ## Cookie <a name="cookie"/>

-First you have to install a plugin for your browser to export the cookies.
-For Firefox you will find a plugin [here](https://addons.mozilla.org/de/firefox/addon/cookies-txt/)
+<strong> First possibility - without Credentials : </strong>

 Plugins are available for most of the common browsers.
 After installing the plugin you have to login to your alexa.amazon-Web console.
 Now Export the cookie by using the plugin.
 Open the cookie-file with a Texteditor select all and copy it to the clipboard.
 Go to the Webinterface of the plugin and paste the content of the cookie-file to the textarea on Tab "Cookie-Handling".
 Store the cookie.
 When the cookie was successfull stored you can find you Echo-Devices on the Tab with the Alexa-devices.

-## Configuration<a name="config"/>
+***Second possibility - with Credentials:***

+When the plugin will be started and credentials are found in plugin.yaml, the plugin tests if the informations in the cookie-file are still guilty.
+If not the plugin tries to login with the credentials himself and stores the informations in the cookie-file.
+The cookie will updated in the cycle specified in "login_update_cycle" in the plugin.yaml

+## Configuration <a name="config">

 ### plugin.yaml

-The plugin needs to be defined in the /etc/plugin.yaml in this way.<br> The attributes are : <br> class_name -> fix <br> class_path -> fix (depending on you configuration) <br> cookiefile -> the path to the cookie-file.
+The plugin needs to be defined in the /etc/plugin.yaml in this way.<br><br>
+The attributes are : <br><br>
+class_name -> fix <br><br>
+class_path -> fix (depending on you configuration)<br><br>
+cookiefile -> the path to the cookie-file.
 Here it will stored from the Web-Interfache.
-Take care that you have write-permissions<br>host -> the adress of you Alexa-WebInterface<br>Item2EnableAlexaRC->Item controlled by UZSU or something else which enables the communication to Alexa-Amazon-devices. if you leave it blank the communication is enabled all the time 24/7<br>AlexaCredentials->User and Password for the Amazon-Alex-WebSite for automtic login (for future releases)<br>
+Take care that you have write-permissions<br><br>host -> the adress of you Alexa-WebInterface<br><br>Item2EnableAlexaRC->Item controlled by UZSU or something else which enables the communication to Alexa-Amazon-devices. if you leave it blank the communication is enabled all the time 24/7.<strong> This item is only checked during update_item in smarthomeNG.
+If you use the API directly from a logic or from the Webinterface the item will not be checked.
+In logics you have to check it yourself.</strong><br><br>AlexaCredentials->User and Password for the Amazon-Alex-WebSite for automtic login (for future releases)<br><br>
+alexa_credentials-> user:pwd (base64 encoded)<br><br>
+item_2_enable_alexa_rc -> Item to allow smarthomeNG to send Commands to Echo's<br><br>
-LoginUpdateCycle->seconds to wait for automatic Login in to refresh the cookie (for future releases)
+login_update_cycle->seconds to wait for automatic Login in to refresh the cookie (for future releases)<br><br>